Out of averting the inevitable a community was born

 According to Rieken this is what national-socialism and the fascism movement offered the people: to merge into the greater whole.
 A concept very much in line with the mentality of the coastal people.
 That is the reason why the Nationalsozialistische Deutsche Arbeiterpartei (NSDAP) received more than average support from the Frisians, again, according to Rieken.

 To our opinion, extending the indiviual need to merge with the mother/water for security, which is a well-known theory, to an identical need of a collective, is a big step too far.
 Furthermore, if you look at the Frisians living in the Netherlands before and during the war, there was little support for the fascism movement.
 The Dutch equivalent of the NSDAP, the Nationaal-Socialistische Beweging (NSB) secured only one seat in the regional parliament Provinciale Staten of Friesland in 1935.
 In 1939 the number of seats dropped to zero again.
 Despite specific interest of Seys Inquart and Heinrich Himmler, aka Reichsheini, for the Frisians supposedly being a pure Arian race, the Friese beweging ‘Frisian movement’ did not took much interest either.
 Reichsführer Himmler even visited province Friesland.
 However, the two organizations forming the Friese beweging díd start a cooperation with the fascist Fryske Folkspartij in the so-called driemanschap 'triumvirate'.
-But, with hindsight luckely for the Frisian movement, this cooperation went awry soon.
+But, with hindsight luckely for the Frisian movement, this cooperation went awry soon, albeit, that does not wipe out the movement did engage.
 The FFP, by the way, only had about thirty members.